-Physically resembles common yellowjackets, especially in color scheme.
-However, the body of P. dominula resembles that of other paper wasps, noted by the thin "waist" anterior to the large abdomen.
-Also, the European paper wasp has bright orange antennae, something local wasps do not possess.
-Nests resemble those of common paper wasps.
+Coloration resembles common yellowjackets; but the body of P. dominula resembles other paper wasps, by having a thin "waist" before a large abdomen.
+Nests also resemble those of common paper wasps.
+An important identifying trait for the European paper wasp is the bright orange antennae, something local wasps do not possess.

 Every attempt should be made to limit suitable nest sites.
 Repair holes in walls, caulk cracks in soffits and eaves, and screen vents and louvers.
 Nests made early in the season by founding queens are easier to eliminate before workers are produced.
 During this period it is easy to knock down exposed nests and kill the queen.
 Nests that have several workers can be treated with a wasp and hornet spray.
 These sprays produce a stream of insecticides that can shoot up to 20 feet from the nozzle.
 Treatments should be made at night when all the workers and the queen are in the nest.
 Those nests located within eaves and soffits can be treated by applying an insecticidal dust to the openings of the voids.
 Blow the dust into the opening, taking care not to breathe dust that becomes airborne.
 Select a dust that is labeled for this type of application.
 Appropriate dusters available include bulb dusters and plunger or pump dusters.
 Pest control firms also provide services to control paper wasps.

 Buck, Matthias, Stephen A. Marshall, David K. B. Cheung.
 (2008).
 Identification Atlas of the Vespidae (Hymenoptera, Aculeata) of the Northeastern Nearctic Region.
 Canadian Journal of Arthropod Identification.